VictoriaFirsova/CV/README.md

 #### Experience

-<details><summary> I have no any relevant experience except pet-projects, but I've improved some soft skills.
-Such as good communication skills, problem-solving, critical thinking, emotional intelligence.
-For more details about work experience, please, expand the list below. </summary>
+<details><summary> Aspiring junior software developer with a passion for continuous learning and problem-solving.
+Through various pet projects, I have honed my skills in software development.
+I excel in communication and possess strong critical thinking and emotional intelligence.
+These skills have been demonstrated in my previous management positions, as detailed below </summary>
 <p>

 * <details><summary>Ltd "NSK-Sert",